Minnesota Timber Plans

 Incentive Programs: The Minnesota Sustainable Forest Incentive Act (SFIA) jointly managed by Minnesota Department of Revenue and DNR is an incentive program to keep forests as forests on our landscape.
 Landowners with at least 20 acres of forest land under a registered Woodland Stewardship Plan may be eligible.

-Minnesota offers a reduced property tax rate called 2c Managed Forest Land PDF .
+Minnesota offers a reduced property tax rate called 2c Managed Forest Land PDF (link is external).
 Woodland owners who actively follow their registered Woodland Stewardship Plan may be eligible for a reduced property tax rate of .65 percent.

-The Forest Stewardship Program is funded by the USDA Forest Service and run by the Minnesota Department of Natural Resources.
+The Forest Stewardship Program (link is external) is funded by the USDA Forest Service and run by the Minnesota Department of Natural Resources.